Page 1 of 1

 How the Module will be Taught and what will be the Learning Experiences of the Students:

-Pedagogical Approach: The module is be implemented through a blended approach consisting of: 1) A recorded lecture to be released every Monday morning.
-In the recording, students will find embedded formative questions that will have to be submitted weekly before the tutorial time through Sulis/Assignments.
-2) A synchronous tutorial in which students in teams will work on a specific study case related to the weekly content and related 'letter-s' from two related papers.
-To achieve the module learning intentions, alongside with the recorded lecture and the synchronous tutorial, there are two graded assignments (A and B) and one pass or fail assignment (C).
-The latest research findings on sociology of physical education and social justice in physical education are used to guide the weekly tutorials.
-The LCPE specification has been consulted for this module.
-From this, the module aligns with Strand 2 - Contemporary issues in physical activity, which "aims to develop learners as literate and critical participants in physical activity and sport as they examine the many factors that influence participation and performance in physical activity and sport.
+Pedagogical Approach: The module is developed through a evidence-based blended approach consisting of: 1) An asynchronous sharing of teaching and learning, and/or research resources (e.g., journal articles, podcast, infographics, etc.).
+Students will find embedded formative questions to guide teaching and learning in advance of tutorials 2) A synchronous tutorial in which students in teams will work on specific case studies related to the weekly social justice matter or pedagogy.
+Additionally, the social justice matters will be presented and discussed.
+The latest research findings on sociology of physical education and social justice in physical education are used to inform and guide the weekly tutorials.
+The new JCPE specification and LCPE specification have been consulted to inform this module.
+The module aligns with Strand 3 - Appreciation of the new JCPE specification, and Strand 2 - Contemporary issues in physical activity, which "aims to develop learners as literate and critical participants in physical activity and sport as they examine the many factors that influence participation and performance in physical activity and sport.
 Students learn about the personal, social and contextual barriers and supports to physical activity participation and performance generally."
 (LCPE, 2017, pg.
 25).
-UL Graduate Attributes: knowledgeable, proactive, creative and articulate.
-This module particularly focuses on creating an environment that supports students becoming Articulate, Responsible, Collaborative, and Proactive.
-Student as Researcher: In order to be better prepared for the debates and aligned with learning outcome "Demonstrate an ability to obtain and reference appropriate academic literature", students will improve their searching skills, which is essential to promote their research competence.
+UL Graduate Attributes are: agile, responsible, articulate, curious, courageous.
+This module particularly focuses on creating an environment that supports students becoming articulate (e.g., through debates and in-class discussions), responsible (e.g., through the commitment to submit a weekly assignment and engage with the learning activities), and agile (e.g., by responding to teaching scenarios/case studies where the social justice matters are addressed or presented).
+Based on the core elements from Céim standards, in this module through the pedagogical approach, students will be exposed to learning experiences where Inclusive Education, Global Citizenship Education, Professional identity, Creativity and Reflective practice, and Digital Skills are addressed.

 Research Findings Incorporated in to the Syllabus (If Relevant):